Learn the functionalities for exploring the properties of raster datasets.

 Global statistics for bands

-Instead of looking at statistics for each tile / row in a DataFrame, you may want global statistics across all tiles / rows in the DataFrame.
+Instead of looking at statistics for each tile in a raster, you may want global statistics across all tiles/rows in the DataFrame.
 Here are a few ways that you can get those values:

-1. If the raster is small enough to merge into a single tile, you can use RT_merge to combine all of the tiles into a single raster tile / row in the DataFrame
+1. If the raster is small enough to merge into a single tile, you can use RT_Merge to combine all the raster tiles into a single row in the DataFrame

 PythonPythonScala